Marcell-Roos/DevCast/README.md

 ## ⚙️ Why Python?

 We chose **Python** for its ease of use, cross-platform compatibility, and broad developer familiarity.
 Our goal is to keep installation, self-hosting, and customization as friendly as possible.
-The project is built using:

-- `Flask`
-- `python-dotenv` for safe handling of secrets
--  `react.js` and `vite` for frontend (in the future)

 ---